paulpham157/HunyuanVideo-1.5/ComfyUI/README.md

 * **Important**: Workflows are still being updated.
 Please ensure you are using the latest version of the workflow templates to guarantee the best generation results.
-* **Important**: The distilled models are CFG-distilled models rather than step-distilled models.
-Please run with 50 inference steps for best generation quality.
+* **Important**: The distilled models include both CFG-distilled models and step-distilled models.
+CFG-distilled models should run with 50 inference steps for best generation quality.
+Step-distilled models (480p I2V) can run with 8 or 12 steps (recommended) for faster generation, or 4 steps for even faster speed with slightly reduced quality.
 The recommended configurations are provided in the following table.

 ### Recommended Inference Configurations